 Cataract surgery is an outpatient procedure and takes about thirty minutes to one hour using a local anesthetic around the area of your eye.
 Your surgeon will make a tiny incision in the front part of your eye, remove the cloudy lens, and replace it with an intraocular lens implant.

-In case you have an eye problem that cannot handle intraocular lens, your surgeon will prescribe eyeglasses for you after removing the cataract.
+In case you have an eye problem that cannot handle intraocular lenses, your surgeon will prescribe eyeglasses for you after removing the cataract.

 Recovery after cataract surgery